-NAME: DATE: You are hereby notified that a di sciplinary enquiry will be e held on: at DATE VENUE to consider the following alleged transgression(s) on you ur part: According to the Disciplinary Pro a fellow officer or representative interpreter, please advise the un of your choice.
-Should You have the right to invite your witnesses and submit e vidence.
-Should you fail to attend or fail to disciplinary enquiry will be held i sons for your non-attendance, the SIGNATURE TITLE DATE ACKNOWLEDGEMENT OF RE CIEPT OFFICER DATE
+NAME: DATE: You are hereby notified that a disc ciplinary enquiry will be held on: DATE VENUE to consider the following alleged transgression(s) on your part: According to the Disciplinary Procedure, you have the right to be represented at the enquiry by a fellow officer or representative of your choice.
+Should you require the services of an interpreter, please advise the undersigned prior to the enquiry.
+You have the right to invite your w vitnesses and submit e vidence.
+Should you fail to attend or fail to disciplinary enquiry will be held in sons for your non-attendance, the SIGNATURE TITLE DATE ACKNOWLEDGEMENT OF REC EIEPT OFFICER DATE